top of page

 United Methodist Church Fund

-Organizational Fund | Creates an annual stream of income for the Osborne United Methodist Church.
+Organization Fund | Creates an annual stream of income for the Osborne United Methodist Church.

 Welch Family Memorial Fund